all-of-us/workbench/client/py/README.md

 # Python client for All of Us Workbench Jupyter Notebooks

-The client uses `python3`, to match Jupyter environments.
+The client uses Python 2.7, to match FireCloud Jupyter environments.

 ## Local testing